Inattentional Blindness: Understanding The Phenomenon

 Understanding that inattentional blindness is not a physical eye defect but a common psychological occurrence may provide some reassurance.
 Almost everyone experiences this phenomenon, as our minds subconsciously prioritize certain types of information over others, given the limitations of our working memory capacity.
 Recognizing inattentional blindness in your own experiences can help you determine if it impacts your daily functioning.

-Inattentional blindness in depth
+Inattentional blindness in attention, depth, and cognitive perception

 Let's delve into the concept of inattentional blindness, also commonly referred to as perceptual blindness, and its implications.
 It's a common misconception that if our eyes are open, we're always perceiving everything around us.